frePPLe/frepple/doc/user-guide/modeling-wizard/master-data/buffers.rst

 ============ ================= ============================================================
 Field        Type              Description
 ============ ================= ============================================================
-name         non-empty string  Name of the buffer, we recommend that you use the format
+name         non-empty string  The name of the buffer must follow the pattern
-                               "item @ location".
-E.g : keyboard @ factory1
-location     location          Location of the buffer.
+                               "item @ location", ie a concatenation of the next 2 columns. location     location          Location of the buffer.
 item         item              Item being stored in the buffer.
 onhand       number            | Inventory level at the start of the time horizon.